For a tour of the Sierra's often-forgotten eastern slope, hit the road.

-Lush an majestic, the western slope of the Sierra Nevada looks exactly the way a mountain range is supposed to look.
+Lush and majestic, the western slope of the Sierra Nevada looks exactly the way a mountain range is supposed to look.
 A fertile valley gives way to foothills that gradually rise to snow-dappled mountains dotted with forests, adorable lakes, and ski resorts.

-Austere and arid, the SIERRA'S eastern slope resembles the setting for the 1981 movie The Road Warrior.
+Austere and arid, the Sierra's eastern slope resembles the setting for the 1981 movie The Road Warrior.
 Craggy peaks plummet to a forbidding desert that continues for three states.
 Foothills, where there are foothills, are strewn with outlandish rock formations.
 The pretty lakes are tiny and secluded, the ugly ones large and salty.
 Creeks sometimes run boiling hot.

 In fact, there are few spots more diverse, fascinating, and, yes, beautiful than the eastern Sierra, with its thermal springs, desert wildflowers, and rich and varied birdlife.
 Through a quirk of geography, the western Sierra gets most of the rain and snow, but as far as I'm concerned, the eastern Sierra has everything else, including ghost towns, ancient bristlecone pines, and a rowdy history.
 Here you'll find the highest point in the lower 48 states (Mount Whitney) and the gateway to the lowest (Death Valley).
 And while the stony mountains at first appear impenetrable, they're full of hidden canyons and pockets of luxuriant greenery.